Skip to main content

 πŸ“Œ Important to note

-You use a replacement code to specify which record you want to "Get" - how that record is identified.
+You use a replacement code (dynamic reference) to specify which record you want to "Get" - how that record is identified.
 The code specifies whether your starting point is the model/record in the trigger or one retrieved in another step, and then which field on that model/record contains the reference to the other model/record you're getting.

 For example, <<object.companyId>> is a very common replacement code used when getting a single Company - it says to look at the "companyId" field on the trigger model/record (which could be e.g. the End User that triggered the Automation) to identify which Company record is connected to that trigger record (e.g. that End User).

-If you "Get" a record referenced in an action step (rather than a trigger), your replacement code will reference the specific step name, such as <<Step 1.owner>>.
+If you "Get" a record referenced in an action step (rather than a trigger), your replacement code will reference the specific step name (instead of "object"), e.g. <<Step 1.owner>>.

 Firstly, we're going to take the example of retrieving a single record (e.g. a single Company in the screenshot example above).